 In the selection of visiting students, in addition to traditional admission criteria, we are particularly interested in the candidate’s motivation for seeking visiting student status.
-The applicant should have a strong record in all college work to date and must be able to present a specific academic reason for wanting to study at Brown.
+The applicant should have a strong record in all college work to date and must be able to present a specific academic reason for studying at Brown.
 Prospective visiting students should be familiar with the offerings of the University and must indicate on their applications the specific courses of study in which they would like to enroll.

 Your decision to apply to Brown as a visiting student should be made only after you have thoroughly examined your academic and personal needs and Brown’s ability to meet them.
 You should also keep the following facts in mind: